What is Craniofacial Surgery?

 - Plagiocephaly (Flat Head Syndrome)

-We generate a customized treatment plan for all our patients.
-Please plan to make an appointment to discuss your concerns at which point we can provide further information regarding an appropriate treatment plan.
+Dr. Deschamps-Braly will generate a customized treatment plan for you or your child.
+Please make an appointment to discuss your concerns at which point we can provide further information regarding an appropriate treatment plan.